nchlswhttkr/website/content/blog/unblocking-buildkite-jobs-with-ios-shortcuts/index.md

 -   If you're confined to a small phone screen, **plan out** as much of your action as you can before writing it.
 Shortcuts has poor support for dynamic text sizing, so your screen can only fit two or three actions at any time.
 A small screen also makes scrolling and rearranging actions incredibly laborious.
 -   When in doubt, consult the [User Guide](https://support.apple.com/guide/shortcuts/welcome/ios) and [Shortcuts subreddit](https://shortcuts.reddit.com/).

+Here's the full shortcut if you're interested in adapting it for your needs.
 Until next time, happy automation!

 ![](./shortcut.png)